Protecting Employees Who Speak Out Against Wrongdoing in Georgia

 - Harassed or isolated after raising safety concerns

-- Pay cut or reassignment after filing a wage complaint
+- Pay cuts or reduced hours after filing wage complaints

 - Denied promotions or benefits for speaking up